IntrepidPig/orca/README.md

 - Better documentation
 - More reddit api implementation

+### Contributing
+If you have ever made a pull request on github before you probably know more about it than me.
+I would really appreciate any help on this project, so if you have an idea on how to improve it, please feel free to submit an issue or pull request.

 ### Example: Recursively traversing a comment tree
 ```rust
 fn print_tree(listing: Listing<Comment>, level: i32) {